HTTPArchive/almanac.httparchive.org/src/content/en/2020/ecommerce.md

   sql_file="core_web_vitals_passingmetrics_byvendor_bydevice.sql"
 ) }}

-We see large degress of variability across the major platforms with Wix, and Woocommerce in particular scoring very low.
+We see large degrees of variability across the major platforms with Wix, and WooCommerce in particular scoring very low.
 As two of the three most used ecommerce platforms, it seems they have some improvements to make!

 #### First Input Delay